Description

 - Unit 3: Further Reading about LoRa Gateways

 MQTT stands for Message Queuing Telemetry Transport.
 It is a lightweight publish and subscribe system perfect for Internet of Things applications.
-In this module you'll learn how to use MQTT to establish a communication between two ESP32 boards, and how you can control the ESP32 using Node-RED.
-Units in this Module:
+In this Module, you'll learn how to use MQTT to establish a communication between two ESP32 boards and how you can control the ESP32 using Node-RED (an IoT platform).

 - Unit 2: Installing Mosquitto MQTT Broker on a Raspberry Pi

-- Unit 5: Installing Node-RED and Node-RED Dashboard on a Raspberry Pi
+- Unit 5: Installing Node-RED and Node-RED Dashboard on a RPi

-- Unit 6: Connect ESP32 to Node-RED using MQTT
+- Unit 6: Connect the ESP32 to Node-RED using MQTT

 ESP-NOW is a connectionless communication protocol developed by Espressif that features short packet transmission.
-This protocol enables multiple devices to talk to each other in an easy way.
-Units included:
+This protocol enables multiple devices to talk to each other easily.

 - Unit 1: ESP-NOW: Getting Started